Skip navigation

 Why does my baby need a PKU screening test?

 Newborns in the United States are required to get a PKU test.
-A PKU test is usually part of a series of tests called a newborn screening.
-Some older infants and children may need testing if they were born in another country.
-They may also be tested if they have any symptoms of PKU, which include:
+A PKU test is usually part of a series of tests called a newborn screening that is performed between 24 and 72 hours after birth.
+Some older infants and children may need testing if they were born in another country or if the results of their newborn screening were negative for PKU, especially if they have any symptoms of PKU.
+Symptoms include:

 What happens during a PKU screening test?